mschlafly/baxterplaysyahtzee/README.md

 **/mycvGetAllObjectsInBaxter**: Call /mycvGetAllObjectsInImage, and then transform all objects' pixel pos to world pos.

-## 3.4 Head Display: ./src/headdisplay.py

-## 3.5 The Future Main Node
+## 3.4 The Future Main Node

 We are writing a new main node that integrates the motion, vision, dice game engine, and head display.
 This hasn't been completed.

+## 3.5 Head Display: ./src/headdisplay.py

+This nodes receives the topic called "/statetopic" from the future main node, draws them onto an image, and then publishes the image onto Baxter's head display.

 # 4. Topics / Messages Definition